Design-based finite-sample analysis for regression adjustment: INTRODUCTION

-This paper complements recent work on the \emph{OLS interpolator}, i.e., the minimum–norm least squares solution in (potentially) over–parameterized linear regression models. \citet{shen2023algebraic} develop algebraic identities and statistical properties for the interpolator, highlighting the utility of pseudoinverses and rank‑one update identities.
-By contrast, our focus is on design–based, \emph{finite–sample estimation and inference}: we use similar algebraic toolkits, but to derive exact paired deletion–insertion identities for the arm‑wise OLS intercepts and to obtain swap‑sensitivity formulas that plug into Freedman’s and Stein’s methods for finite‑sample inference.
-In this sense, the two lines of work are complementary: the former studies fundamental algebraic properties and model‑based risk/variance of OLS in over‑parameterized linear regression, while the present paper studies \emph{design randomness} and derives oracle (and proxy) confidence guarantees for regression adjustment in randomized experiments.

-Methodologically, our concentration bound exploits a variance-adaptive Doob martingale tailored to sampling without replacement and applies Freedman's inequality \citep{freedman1975tail}, to obtaina sharper concentration than naive global bounded-differences.
-The design bias in ATE estimators is controlled via Stein's method of exchangeable pairs on the Johnson graph, linking the optimal regression coefficient to the Dirichlet form and the spectral gap of Markov chain \citep{ross2011fundamentals, chen2010normal, delsarte1973algebraic,levin2017markov}.
-For OLS-RA, exact swap sensitivities follow from rank-one pseudoinverse (Greville) updates applied to a ratio-of-quadratics representation of the intercept, exposing the covariate $Q$-geometry (leverages and cross-leverages) that governs sensitivity \citep{greville1960some,ben2003generalized}.
+For the analysis, we use Freedman's inequality \citep{freedman1975tail} together with a Doob martingale tailored to sampling without replacement, to obtain a variance-adaptive concentration bound.
+We bound the design bias via Stein's method of exchangeable pairs on the Johnson graph of treatment assignment sets \citep{ross2011fundamentals, chen2010normal, delsarte1973algebraic,levin2017markov}.
+For OLS-RA, we derive exact swap sensitivity formulas from rank-one pseudoinverse updates applied to a ratio-of-quadratics representation of the OLS intercepts, exposing the associated covariate geometry \citep{greville1960some,ben2003generalized}.